yan-soon/tp/docs/UserGuide.md

 ### Deleting a Module : `delete`

-Removes a module from the current list of modules.
+Removes a Module of choice from the Current Modules in GradPad.

+Module code must be specified and module must exist in the Current Modules of Gradpad for successful deletion.

 Format: `delete {module code}`